You are viewing a story from harrypotterfanfiction.com

 Professor Mullens told Hermione in an aside, “I'll spend summer in the city.”

 Kingsley continued, “Ron and Harry will get started this fall and come full-time next year.
 Harry will stop by and get started with the Aurors when he and Ginny are settled.
 Ginny, if you ever tire of flying, we could use you, you'd make a great Auror too.
 But, yes, I think we're settled.
 What about you Minerva?
 Bill?
 Arthur?”

 “One thing perhaps.
-I know this lot's ready to get home but it's the Muggle-borns we should be talking to about moving through the Muggle world.
+I know this lot's ready to get home but it's clear the Muggle-borns are who we should be talking to about through the Muggle world.
 Their families are our natural connection.
 Hermione's folks could be a lot of help.”

 Professor McGonagall rose, “Come, use my fire, the house elves probably have everything else out.”